jananir77/vallur.github.com/_posts/2015-08-8-Frequency-sum-average-mapreduce.markdown

 ---
 Problem
 ---
-How can do group by and get the count of occurrences of objects in a list.
+How can we do group by and get the count of occurrences of objects in a list.
 We want to do that based on certain attributes only.

 The Object we will be using for holding the value will be Product